KieranQB/UWA-ROS2-workshop/day2/README.md

 </details>

 Using your knowledge from the last step plus the following [links](https://gazebosim.org/docs/fortress/sensors) see if you can setup the [Camera](http://sdformat.org/spec?elem=sensor) and IMU.
+Again you can check the values after adding the sensors using either the command line or gazebo visuals (for the camera you will need to search for `display image`).

 Camera